kaymal/SQL/SQL_-_Querying_Databases.md

         -   WHERE AND/OR
         -   BETWEEN
         -   WHERE IN
-        -   NULL and ISNULL
+        -   IS NULL/IS NOT NULL
-        -   LIKE and NOT LIKE
+        -   LIKE/NOT LIKE
     -   Aggregate Functions
+        -   COUNT
+        -   AVG, MAX, MIN, SUM
+        -   WHERE + Aggregate Function
     -   Sorting, Grouping, Merging Data
         -   ORDER BY
         -   GROUP BY